rondevera/jslintmate/README.markdown

               ruby path/to/jslintmate.rb --linter-options-file="$TM_PROJECT_DIRECTORY/config/jslint.yml"

+    If the config file is missing from any of your projects, JSLintMate uses its built-in default options instead.

 * Specify **global JSLint/JSHint options** for use across projects:

     1. Within TextMate, go to *Bundles > Bundle Editor > Edit Commands*.